 Is that ‟mole” actually a skin cancer?

 The mole will be tested for the presence of cancerous cells.
 If the biopsy result confirms skin cancer, we offer medical and surgical treatment options or provide a referral to a plastic surgeon, if required.
 Your skin cancer doctor at our clinic will help ensure that you receive the best quality treatment for your diagnosis and circumstances.

-If you have a radiofrequency or BBL/intense pulsed light procedure to remove a mole or skin lesion, we don't charge any out-of-pocket expense for any associated mole check consultation or mole biopsy procedures, as long as these procedures are covered by Medicare in your case.
+If you have a laser, radiofrequency (RF) or BBL/intense pulsed light procedure to remove a mole or skin lesion, there is usually no out-of-pocket expense for any associated mole check consultation or mole biopsy procedures, as long as these procedures are covered by Medicare in your case.
 If you have a molemap performed, there is an out-of-pocket charge.

 Send us a photo of your mole